Skip to content

 Therapy for Anxiety Disorders

-Therapy is a front-line treatment for anxiety, and can be highly effective at helping people learn skills and strategies to manage and reduce symptoms.
+Therapy for anxiety is a frontline treatment, and can be highly effective at helping people learn skills and strategies to manage and reduce symptoms.
+In fact, the benefits of therapy for anxiety can include improved emotional regulation, reduced physical symptoms, and long-term coping strategies.
 Usually, therapy is offered by a licensed counselor or social worker for about an hour a week, although that can vary based on a person’s needs.
 Over time and as people’s symptoms improve, they often come less frequently and eventually complete treatment.

 Medication Options for Anxiety Disorders